 Aims for the programme

-- to create fairer entry routes into the arts and culture sector. and increase workforce diversity as set out in the Arts Council's 10-year plan for the arts, Achieving great art for everyone
+- to create fairer entry routes into the arts and culture sector. and increase workforce diversity as set out in the Arts Council's 10-year plan for the arts, Great art and culture for everyone

 - to encourage greater collaboration and innovation by employers to generate jobs in the arts and culture sector